 A secured credit card is backed by a cash deposit that serves as collateral.
 If you file bankruptcy, you won’t be able to keep regular, unsecured credit cards, but you may be able to keep a secured card.
 That’s because secured and unsecured debt is treated differently in bankruptcy.
 Secured cards are also a great way to rebuild your credit after a bankruptcy filing.

-Written by Attorney Alexander Hernandez.
+Written by Attorney Paige Hooper.

-What is Secured Credit Card Debt?
+What Is a Secured Credit Card?